Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Yeah, yeah, get outta the tube you big ham."

 Bang hooted as he ducked out of the slightly-too-small stasis cylinder.
-"Mmm...ham."
+"Mmm... ham."

 "Might be some for breakfast, if we get through our prep."